 Example: An IT consultant promises a tech company that it will improve its profits by 20% by a certain date.
 When the date arrives, profits have gone up, but not as much as projected.
 The company sues the IT consultant over its financial troubles.
 Professional liability insurance helps cover the consultant’s legal defense costs.

 If your business is accused of negligence, such as failing to meet industry standards, then it could face a professional liability lawsuit.

 Example: An IT staffing firm supplies an employee to a large tech company for a role in database administration.
 The employee lacks the basic skills necessary to fulfill the role, but the company only finds this out after signing a contract.
 The tech company sues the staffing firm for negligence.

 If a professional misses a deadline, it can have tremendous repercussions for a client.
-Professional liability insurance provides protection when a client sues over late work.
+Professional liability insurance provides protection when a client sues over late or incomplete work.

 Example: A web design company is tasked with building a new website for an e-commerce company.
 When the project takes longer to complete than promised, the e-commerce company sues the web design company over the potential lost profits.

 If a customer is injured on your premises or you accidentally damage a customer’s property, general liability insurance can help pay for medical expenses or the cost of repairing or replacing the damaged item.
 It can also cover legal expenses if the customer sues.